Brisbane: (07) 3221 4999

 Interest is not payable on any claim for future economic loss.

 It is difficult to quantify future economic loss with exactness and depending on the evidence available, sometimes a global compensation award will be sought and awarded.
-Likewise, future economic loss claims may also be discounted for contingencies and vicissititudes of life, taking into account any potential for changes in circumstances or fortunes.
+Likewise, future economic loss claims may also be discounted for contingencies and vicissitudes of life, taking into account any potential for changes in circumstances or fortunes.

 Courts appreciate that quantification of damages for loss of economic capacity defy precise calculation and involve, the ‘double exercise in the art of prophesying’ (as Lord Diplock said in Paul v Rendell i(1981) 55 ALJR 371, and adopted by McMeekin K in Nucifora & Anor v AAI Ltd [2013] QSC 338.
 Accordingly, global claims are often appropriate.